-Baltic TRAM Briefing Note 1/2018 offers wider audiences a more nuanced insight in the partnership's thinking on keeping up the strong momentum of science-business cooperation generated by the Baltic TRAM open calls and - as outlined also by the European Commission - further assist interested businesses to enhance their competitiveness through assistance in development of innovative products or services in their final stages of commercialisation (Baltic Science Network, 2017a, p.
-4, 2017b).
-The subsequent paragraphs of the Baltic TRAM Briefing Note 1/2018 are structured according to the basic multi-level governance pattern elaborated in the Baltic TRAM report "Multi-Level Governance of Innovation and Smart Specialisation" (Šime, 2017).
-It highlights some of the national, transnational and European schemes which have been mapped or even implemented by the Baltic TRAM project partners.
-As such, the Baltic TRAM Briefing Note 1/2018 builds on pure desktop findings about the voucher landscape and also offers a more nuanced insight in some of the schemes from a perspective of an implementer.
+Baltic TRAM Briefing Note 1/2018 offers to the wider audiences a more nuanced insight in the partnership's thinking how to keep the momentum of science-business cooperation generated by the Baltic TRAM open calls in full sails and, as outlined also by the European Commission, further assist interested businesses to enhance their competitiveness through assistance in development of innovative products or services in their final stage of commercialisation.
+(Baltic Science Network, 2017a, p.
+4, 2017b) The subsequent paragraphs of the Baltic TRAM Briefing Note are structured according to the basic multi-level governance pattern elaborated in the Baltic TRAM report "Multi-Level Governance of Innovation and Smart Specialisation". (Šime, 2017) It highlights some of the national, transnational and European schemes which have been mapped or even implemented by the Baltic TRAM project partners.
+Thus, the Baltic TRAM Briefing Note 1/2018 builds not only on pure desktop findings about the voucher landscape but also offers a more nuanced insight in some of the schemes from a perspective of an implementer.

-It should be made clear that Baltic TRAM's reasoning for suggesting such a scheme is based on the fact that, after the conclusion of the Science Link project phase2 there were no additional nuanced or concrete suggestions on the initially-suggested multi-step financial model3 elaborated or implemented.
-Likewise, after the Science Link project closure there was no systematic monitoring done in terms of obtaining reliable and concise data on how many companies (in receipt of the Science Link measurements) followed up on this initial engagement with a subsequent enquiry for measurements (in one of the network's assembled facilities) being ready to partly or fully cover the costs associated with the measurement.
+It should be stated right away that Baltic TRAM's reasoning for suggesting such a scheme is based on the fact that after the conclusion of the Science Link project phase there were no more nuanced or concrete suggestions on the initially suggested multistep financial model elaborated or implemented.
+Likewise, after the Science Link project closure there was no systematic monitoring done in terms of obtaining reliable and concise data on how many companies, which received the Science Link measurements, followed-up on this initial engagement with a subsequent enquiry for measurements (in one of the network's assembled facilities) being ready to partly or fully cover the costs associated with the measurement.

-Therefore this Baltic TRAM Briefing Note 1/2018 should not be viewed solely in the context of the Baltic TRAM project's developments, but also as an example of how a wider set goals of such overarching focus on the so-called "emerging industries" (Ketels & Protsiv, 2016; Vezzani et al., 2017) and initiatives as the Communication "Investing in a smart, innovative and sustainable Industry: A Renewed EU Industrial Policy Strategy" (European Commission, 2017) are acknowledged by the macroregional networks with a special focus on facilitating the uptake of promising innovation, to promote the development of smart and sustainable businesses.
+All in all, this Baltic TRAM Briefing Note 1/2018 should not be viewed solely in the context of the Baltic TRAM project's developments but also as an example how a wider set goals of such overarching focus on the so-called "emerging industries" (Ketels & Protsiv, 2016; Vezzani et al., 2017) and initiatives as the Communication "Investing in a smart, innovative and sustainable Industry: A Renewed EU Industrial Policy Strategy" (European Commission, 2017) are taken onboard by the macro-regional networks with a special focus on facilitating the uptake of promising innovation to promote the development of smart and sustainable businesses.

-3 To find out more details about the suggested model, please consult ""Smart Specialisation" in Science".
+&lt;sup>3 To find out more details about the suggested model, please consult ""Smart Specialisation" in Science".
 (Minniberger & Ibert, 2013, p.
 12)

-2 This Science Link project status should not be confused with the Baltic Science Link flagship status established under the Policy Area Innovation of the EU Strategy for the Baltic Sea Region.
+&lt;sup>2 This Science Link project status should not be confused with the Baltic Science Link flagship status established under the Policy Area Innovation of the EU Strategy for the Baltic Sea Region.
 Earlier Baltic TRAM elaboration on this matter is outlined in "Multi-Level Governance of Innovation and Smart Specialisation". (Šime, 2017, pp. 7, 16)